 Frequently Asked Questions

-Do veneers damage your teeth?
-Getting veneers involves removing a thin layer of enamel, which does slightly alter the tooth structure.
+Getting teeth veneers involves removing a thin layer of enamel, which does slightly alter the tooth structure.
 However, when done correctly by a skilled dentist, the procedure is minimally invasive and does not damage the underlying tooth.

-Do veneers hurt?
 The preparation process involves removing enamel, which is done under local anesthesia to prevent discomfort.
 You may experience some mild sensitivity afterward, but the procedure itself should not be painful.

-Can I eat normally with veneers?
 Yes, for the most part.
 You can eat normally, but it is wise to avoid biting into very hard foods or chewing on ice, as these can chip or crack your veneers.

-How many veneers do I need?
 It depends on your goals.
-Some people get veneers on just one or two teeth to repair chips or discoloration.
+Some people get teeth veneers on just one or two teeth to repair chips or discoloration.
 For a full smile transformation, most people get veneers on the six to eight teeth that are most visible when they smile.